2 elderly African lions die at San Francisco, San Diego zoos

 Meanwhile, the San Diego Zoo says a 15-year-old lion named M'bari was euthanized Wednesday.

-The zoo says the African male was in declining health from age-related problems.
+The zoo says the African male was in declining health from age.

 M'bari and his mate came to the zoo in 2009.
 The zoo says M'bari's roar also could be heard around the facility.